Rope found hanging in Wallace's garage was coincidence - WHIZ News

 Wallace never saw the rope.
 He said NASCAR President Steve Phelps came to see him Sunday night at the track with “tears running down his face.”

-“The evidence he brought to me was that a hate crime has been committed, quote-on-quote,” said Wallace, who instantly began to fear for the safety of his family.
+“The evidence he brought to me was that a hate crime has been committed,” said Wallace, who instantly began to fear for the safety of his family.

-Even after the conclusion it was not a hate crime, Wallace remained angry at what he perceives as constant tests of his character.
+Even after the FBI concluded that it was not a hate crime, Wallace remained angry at what he perceives as constant tests of his character.
 He holds no ill-will toward NASCAR.

 “I stand behind Steve and I stand behind NASCAR,” he said.
 “NASCAR was worried about Talladega.
 We had that one circled on the radar with everything going on.”